dylankuming/Vehicle-Speed-Estimation-and-Classification-Using-a-Low-Cost-CW-Doppler-Radar-Module/Phase 1 MATLAB code/README.md

 The pipeline converts a baseband Doppler signal from a 24 GHz CW radar (stored as a `.wav` file) into continuous vehicle trajectories and final class labels.
 It integrates short-time Fourier transform (STFT) spectrogram generation, Ordered-Statistic CFAR detection, 1-D DBSCAN clustering, JPDA-based multi-target tracking with a Constant-Acceleration (CA) Kalman filter, and ramp-width-based classification.

-Eight sample recordings are included—identical to those used in **Chapter 3** of the MSc dissertation—allowing direct reproduction of the results and figures presented there.
+Eight sample `.wav` recordings are included—identical to those used in **Chapter 3** of the MSc dissertation—allowing direct reproduction of the results and figures presented there.

 ---